Rado-Codes/robofriends/README.md

 ## Technologies Used

 * Frontend: HTML, CSS, JavaScript, Typescript, React.js
-* Backend: N/A (The application fetches robot data from an API)
+* Backend: Not applicable (The application fetches robot data from an API)

 ## Acknowledgements